 You do not have to use a family member or friend as an interpreter.
 Free interpreter, linguistic, and cultural services are available 24 hours a day, 7 days a week.
-To get this handbook in a different language or to get interpreter, linguistic, and cultural help, call RUHS-BH.
-The call is toll free.
+To get this handbook in a different language or to get an interpreter, linguistic, and cultural help, call RUHS-BH at 800-499-3008.
+The phone call is toll free.